 - Demonstrate the need for self-care in the wake of compassion fatigue, burnout, and vicarious traumatization

-8 continuing education (CE) for psychologists in the United States, and LMFTs, LPCCs, LCSWs, and LEPs in the State of California.
+8 continuing education (CE) credits for psychologists in the United States, and LMFTs, LPCCs, LCSWs, and LEPs in the State of California.
 The Center for Adolescent Studies is approved by the American Psychological Association to sponsor CE for psychologists.
 The Center for Adolescent Studies maintains responsibility for all programs and its content.
-The Center for Adolescent Studies offers continuing education units (CEUs) to LMFTs, LCSWs, LEPs, and LPCCs, and any other professional license governed through the California Board of Behavioral Sciences (provider # 4988).
 Please note: If you are a non-psychologist mental health professional from a state outside of California, check with your licensing committee as many accept CE from APA approved sponsors.
-The Center for Adolescent Studies has submitted an application for consideration for Social Work CE for which this course will be considered an intermediate level course, and plans to submit in the near future to the National Board of Certified Counselors (NBCC), and other mental health CE accrediting agencies.
+The Center for Adolescent Studies has submitted an application for consideration for Social Work CE for which this course will be considered an intermediate level course, and plans to submit in the near future to the National Board of Certified Counselors (NBCC) and other mental health CE accrediting agencies.
 Teachers seeking professional development (PD) please get this course approved by your school board.
 For more information regarding CE/PD of this course and the Center for Adolescent Studies, click here.
 If you have a specific request, training accommodation, or grievance you need to submit, please visit our requests page and all efforts will be made to address your needs.